bluegreen-labs/ecmwfr/cran-comments.md

-## New release v1.5.0
+## New release v2.0.0

 Dear CRAN team,

-This is a major version increase due to the migration of the ECMWF APIs.
+This is a major version increment due to the migration of the ECMWF APIs.

-Hereby, the package will drop the support of the old API in favour of the new one.
+Hereby, the package will drop the support of the old API in favour of the new one, confusingly still called "beta".
 I've added additional support for the Copernicus Emergency Management System (CEMS) data store.

-Workflows remain largely the same with data requests backwards compatible with the previous versions.
-Some components such as legacy support for the WebAPI are removed as well, but remain available through a github install should this be needed (although the service is also scheduled for removal).
+The workflows remain largely the same with data requests backwards compatible with the previous versions.
+Some components such as legacy support for the WebAPI are removed.
+This service should have been removed a long time ago but is still there.
+However, use cases are few.
+I now refer to the older v1 package for WebAPI support.

 For optimization, the batch processing script now also checks for duplicate filenames and reports this as such, limiting accidental data overwrites.

-Consolidation of the APIs leads to a more compact code base (thankfully).
+Consolidation of the APIs authentication leads to a more compact code base (thankfully), but creates some breaking changes due to the omission of a 'user' argument (with a consistent default).

+These breaking changes are well documented, and migration should be as simple as providing the new Personal Access Token and removing the user argument in API query functions.

+Consolidation of the API as the advantage that mixed queries of various services are now allowed.
+Mixing for example querying climate data from CDS, with atmospheric data from ADS in one batch.

 Kind regards,
 Koen Hufkens